department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 _Warning alert:_

-### You haven't added any evidence
+### You didn't submit any evidence

-Unless you are filing for a presumptive condition covered under by new law or regulations (such as PACT Act), filing a Supplemental Claim without evidence may result in an incomplete request.
-We will reach out to you if more information is required.
+Unless you're filing a claim for a presumptive condition, you’ll need to submit new evidence.

-Action Link: Add more evidence
+Action Link: Submit new evidence

 **_BACK_**